 What are Accessible Gardens?

 For many people, gardening is a rewarding and therapeutic hobby from which much pleasure is derived.
 As a gardener grows older or for those with disabilities, it may become a considerable challenge to perform all of the physical tasks required for gardening.
 Bending over or kneeling are just two of the challenges that an aging gardener may face.
 A person may also experience an injury or become disabled but still wish to pursue gardening as a hobby.
-Accessible gardening practices allow gardeners to continue to enjoy and maintain a garden in spite of age, illness or disability.
+Accessible gardening practices allow gardeners to continue to enjoy and maintain a garden in spite of age, illness, or disability.

 Benefits of Accessible Gardening

 Gardening promotes health.
-Accessible gardening allows gardeners to be outside in the fresh air, expend energy and achieve a sense of accomplishment.
+Accessible gardening allows gardeners to be outside in the fresh air, expend energy, and achieve a sense of accomplishment.
 Coping with an illness or a disability can be intensely stressful and adaptable gardens allow for a much needed stress relief.
 Gardening is empowering, helps to develop range of motion, promotes hand-eye coordination, and increases strength and balance.
 Persons who are challenged with a disability or suffering from other physical limitations benefit considerably from the therapeutic nature of gardening.

 Starting an Accessible Garden